 In order for you to keep up with customer demand, you need to create a deployment pipeline.
 You need to get everything in version control.
 You need to automate the entire environment creation process.
 You need a deployment pipeline where you can create test and production environments, and then deploy code into them, entirely on demand.

 —Erik to Grasshopper, The Phoenix Project

-Traditional development practices treat deployment and release as the same activity: changes deployed to production are immediately available to users.
-This motivates behaviors that make applying certain design thinking practices, such as A/B Testing, hard to implement, and serve to inhibit the flow of value.
+Traditional development practices treat deployment and release as the same activity.
+In this model, changes deployed to production are immediately available to users.
+Continuous deployment, however, separates the deployment and release processes.
+This practice fosters design thinking and fast value flow by:

 The Four Activities of Continuous Deployment

 SAFe describes four activities of Continuous Deployment, as illustrated in Figure 2.